Los-Crackitos/Excelante/README.md

 ## Sponsors

-If you want to support us in our open source work :)
+Support our open source work 😄

 ## License

 Excelante is under MIT license.
-Feel free to use it as u want.
+Feel free to use it as you want.